vpenso/vm-tools/docs/instance.md

   centos7
 ```

-A source virtual machine image can be used as template for a virtual machine instance with two methods:
+A source virtual machine image can be used as template for a virtual machine instance with **two modes**:

-1. Create a `clone` of the original disk image without any association to the original.
+1. Create a `clone` of the original disk image **without any association** to the original.
-2. Create a `shadow` of the original disk image keeping an association storing only the delta difference.
+2. Create a `shadow` of the original disk image keeping an association **storing only the delta difference**.

-### Start

-Create a shadow of a virtual machine image and use it to start a new virtual machine instance with the name `lxdev01.devops.test`:
+Create a shadow of a virtual machine image and use it to **start a new virtual machine instance** with the name `lxdev01.devops.test`:

 ```bash
 >>> virsh-instance shadow debian8 lxdev01